bateman/corsaronero-cp-provider/README.md

 ####SETUP INSTRUCTIONS (TLDR)

-Download the master branch *https://github.com/bateman/corsaronero-cp-provider/archive/master.zip* and copy it into your Couch Potato torrent providers folder.
+Download the master branch *https://github.com/bateman/corsaronero-cp-provider/archive/master.zip* and copy the init.py and main.py file inside "corsaronero" folder into your CouchPotato custom plugin folder (it's under CouchPotato data dir folder).
+If you don't know where your CouchPotato data dir folder is, open CouchPotato web interface, then go to: Settings -> About -> Directories

 ####SETUP INSTRUCTIONS